S2FGL: Spatial Spectral Federated Graph Learning: Experiments

-\item \textbf{Pubmed} \cite{pubmed_08} dataset consists of 19717 scientific papers on diabetes that have been categorized into one of three categories in the PubMed database.
-The citation network has 44338 edges.
-A word vector from a dictionary with 500 unique terms that is TF/IDF weighted is used to describe each publication in the dataset.

-\item \textbf{Texas} and \textbf{Wisconsin} datasets are subsets of the WebKB dataset \cite{WebKB_98}.
+\textbf{Datasets.} We conducted experiments on various datasets to validate the superiority of our framework \ourabbv{}.
+The homophilic graph datasets include Cora, Citeseer, and Pubmed, while the heterophilic graph datasets comprise Texas, Wisconsin, and Minesweeper.
+The following provides a description of each dataset. \textbf{Cora} \cite{cora_IR20} dataset consists of 2708 scientific publications classified into one of seven classes.
+There are 5429 edges in the network of citations.
+1433 distinct words make up the dictionary. \textbf{Citeseer} \cite{citeseer_98} dataset consists of 3312 scientific publications classified into one of six classes and 4732 edges.
+The dictionary contains 3703 unique words. \textbf{Pubmed} \cite{pubmed_08} dataset consists of 19717 scientific papers on diabetes that have been categorized into one of three categories in the PubMed database.
+The citation network has 44338 edges. \textbf{Texas} and \textbf{Wisconsin} datasets are subsets of the WebKB dataset \cite{WebKB_98}.
 The WebKB dataset was introduced in 1998, comprising web pages from the computer science departments of various universities, including the University of Texas and the University of Wisconsin.
-The dataset is commonly used for tasks such as webpage classification and link prediction, serving as a benchmark for evaluating machine learning models in graph-based learning scenarios.

-\item \textbf{Minesweeper} \cite{minesweeper} dataset is a synthetic graph dataset inspired by the Minesweeper game.
+The dataset is commonly used for tasks such as webpage classification and link prediction, serving as a benchmark for evaluating machine learning models in graph-based learning scenarios. \textbf{Minesweeper} \cite{minesweeper} dataset is a synthetic graph dataset inspired by the Minesweeper game.
 In this dataset, the graph is structured as a regular 100x100 grid, where each node represents a cell connected to its neighboring nodes, except for edge nodes, which have fewer neighbors.
 The primary task is to predict which nodes contain mines.
 This dataset is commonly used to evaluate the performance of GNNs under heterophily.